isnet-series/isnet-series-site/content/meetings/related-meetings.md

 ## Meetings in 2020

+### Uncertainties in Calculations of Nuclear Reactions of Astrophysical Interest

+A [virtual workshop](https://indico.mitp.uni-mainz.de/event/215/) was hosted by the [Mainz Institute for Theoretical Physics](https://www.mitp.uni-mainz.de).

+Available talks can be found on the [timetable page](https://indico.mitp.uni-mainz.de/event/215/timetable/#20201207).

 ### Artificial Intelligence for Nuclear Physics 2020

 A three-day workshop entitled ["A.I. for Nuclear Physics"](https://www.jlab.org/conference/AI2020) was held in 2020 at Jefferson Lab in Newport News, VA, USA.
 All talks from this meeting [can be found here](https://www.jlab.org/indico/event/357/timetable/#20200304).